mlaa/cbox-auth/README.md

  * [x] 0220 11:20 Set up Travis

 ### Testing Round 2
- * [ ] User logs in with correct password.
+ * [x] 0326 16:01 User logs in with correct password.
   - Should successfully log user in, if user has already logged in at least once.
-  - [ ] User logs in for the first time.
+  - [x] 0326 16:04 User logs in for the first time.
     - Should present user with username change screen.
-    - [ ] User chooses a username that is already taken.
+    - [x] 0326 16:05 User chooses a username that is already taken.
       - Should present user with message explaining that the name is taken.
-    - [ ] User chooses an username with invalid characters.
+    - [x] 0326 16:05 User chooses an username with invalid characters.
       - Should present user with message explaining that some characters are not allowed.
     - [ ] User choose a username with too many characters
       - Should throw error
     - [ ] User enters nothing in the username box.
       - Should successfully log user in.

- * [ ] User tries to log in with incorrect password.
+ * [x] 0326 16:02 User tries to log in with incorrect password.
   - Should disallow log-in and present user with an error message saying so.
  * [ ] User's password has changed in Oracle, and user logs in with new password.
   - Should successfully log user in.
- * [ ] Oracle user becomes inactive, and user tries to log in.
+ * [x] 0326 16:09 Oracle user becomes inactive, and user tries to log in.
   - Should disallow the user to log in, and return an error about the user's membership status.
-  - Can't test, since API doesn't seem to have the capability to change a member's status.
-    - [ ] tested with PHPUnit
+    - [x] 0326 16:09 tested with PHPUnit
- * [ ] New user created in Oracle, with some groups excluded from Commons.
+ * [x] 0327 09:52 New user created in Oracle, with some groups excluded from Commons.
   - Should create user in WP, add to all relevant groups, except those excluded from Commons.
+  - tested with phpunit
- * [ ] User added to forum(s) in Oracle, some of which are excluded from Commons.
+ * [x] 0327 09:52 User added to forum(s) in Oracle, some of which are excluded from Commons.
   - Should add the user to those forums in BP, omitting those forums that are excluded from the Commons.
     - Syncs in My Commons -> Groups, but the badge count next to the tab is out of sync for one page load.
     - Doesn't sync in Groups -> My Groups tab